Take Heart Counseling & Equine Assisted Therapy

 Training with Natural Lifemanship (Trauma-Focused Equine Assisted Psychotherapy)

-Alexa graduated from West Chester University of Pennsylvania in the spring of 2023 with a Bachelor of Science degree in Psychology.
-In the fall of 2023, she began her graduate studies in Clinical Mental Health Counseling at Lebanon Valley College and is on track to graduate in the spring of 2026.
-Alexa began her graduate internship at TakeHeart this year, as the placement was a perfect match for both her passion for mental health and her love of working with animals.
-Following graduation in the spring, she plans to pursue licensure to become a Licensed Professional Counselor (LPC) in the state of Pennsylvania.
+Alexa earned her Bachelor of Science in Psychology from West Chester University of Pennsylvania in 2023 and is completing her master’s degree in Clinical Mental Health Counseling at Lebanon Valley College, with an expected graduation in spring 2026.
+She began her graduate internship at Take Heart because it perfectly aligns with her passion for mental health and her love of working alongside animals.
+Following graduation, Alexa plans to pursue licensure as a Licensed Professional Counselor (LPC) in Pennsylvania.

 What Horses Did For Me…